Merge plugin

 or ["merge", "squash", "fast_forward"]

 .
-See the all supported strategies here.
+See all supported strategies here.

 closeBranch